dukelec/cdpnp/Readme.md

-CD-PnP
+CDPnP
 =======================================

-The CD-PnP is an SMT assistant tool, not a fully automatic SMT machine.
+The CDPnP is an SMT assistant tool, not a fully automatic SMT machine.

 Fully automatic SMT machines are much more complicated to configure, requiring the configuration of feeders and the configuration of components in the software,